nguyenkyanh-2000/wazzup-fe/README.md

 ## Description:

-Wazzup is a web-based social and entertainment platform that offers users access to a wide range of event listings and, if desired, ticket sales.
+Wazzup is a web-based social and entertainment platform that offers users access to a wide range of event listings.
 With Wazzup, users can easily search for events taking place in their city and register to attend.
-Additionally, the platform allows users to see who else is attending an event and to communicate directly with event organizers.
-For organizers, Wazzup offers a simple way to list and manage events, with tools for adjusting details such as location, time, and photos, as well as tracking attendee.
+Additionally, the platform allows users to see who else is attending an event and to communicate directly with event organizers through comments.
+For organizers, Wazzup offers a simple way to list and manage events, with tools for adjusting details such as location, time, and photos, as well as tracking attendees.

 ## Features: